Weakly-Supervised Camouflaged Object Detection with Scribble Annotations: Introduction

-\jy{In this paper, we aim to address the weakly-supervised camouflaged object detection problem with scribble annotations.
-We propose the first scribble-based COD learning framework, consisting of novel loss functions and a network.
-We observe that humans distinguish the possible foreground objects at first \cite{wald1935carotenoids}, then use semantic information to verify \cite{hubel1962receptive}, and finally focus on significant features (exclude features that are similar between "camouflage" foreground and background) to clearly segment the boundary of camouflaged objects}. \qihua{To incorporate this process in our models, we propose a feature-guided loss considering not only visual affinity but also higher level features to guide the predictions in boundary regions (like semantics, textures, and shape).
-Besides, we notice that current weakly supervised methods tend to have inconsistent predictions in COD, possibly due to confusion caused by the "camouflage" characteristic of the foreground.
-Therefore, we design a stronger and more reliable consistency regularization than previous weakly-supervised learning methods.} To be specific, we induce the reliability bias, which has been ignored, to improve self-supervised-fashion consistency constraints and propose the inside-view consistency.
-These make our model produce reliable predictions with high confidence \jy{for camouflaged objects}.
-Moreover, in the design of the network, we propose the local-context contrasted (LCC) module mimicing visual inhibition to strength contrast \cite{von2017sensory} to find potential camouflaged regions around scribbles, and the logical semantic relation (LSR) module to determine final camouflaged object regions.
+\ryn{In this paper, we present the first scribble-based COD learning framework to address the weakly-supervised COD problem with scribble annotations.} We observe that humans would first identify possible foreground objects \cite{wald1935carotenoids} and then use semantic information to exactly segment them \cite{hubel1962receptive}.
+To incorporate this process in our \ryn{model}, we propose a feature-guided loss\ryn{, which considers} not only visual affinity but also high-level semantic features, to guide the segmentation.
+The high-level features are learned in an end-to-end fashion during training and do not depend on other well-trained detectors.
+In addition, in \ryn{our network design}, we propose the local-context contrasted (LCC) module \ryn{to mimick visual inhibition in strengthening contrast \cite{von2017sensory} in order} to find potential camouflaged regions, and the logical semantic relation (LSR) module to determine the final camouflaged object regions.
+Further, we notice that current weakly-supervised methods tend to have inconsistent predictions in COD, possibly due to the ``camouflage'' characteristics.
+Hence, we design a \ryn{consistency regularization, which is stronger and more reliable than} previous weakly-supervised learning methods.
+Specifically, we introduce the reliability bias in the cross-view loss to improve the self-consistency mechanism.
+We also present the inside-view consistency loss to reduce the uncertainty of predictions.
+The regularization enhances the stability and quality of the prediction.